Canop/bacon/website/docs/config.md

 Bacon loads in order:

-* its default internal configuration
+* its default internal configuration (which includes the default bacon.toml)
 * the global `prefs.toml` ([global preferences](#global-preferences))
 * the file whose path is in environment variable `BACON_PREFS`
 * the workspace level `bacon.toml` file ([project settings](#project-settings))